Vintage guitar of the week #3 - 1976 Gibson SG Standard

 This week's feature vintage guitar is a nice woody SG from '76.

-The '76 SG Standard and it's a bargain.
+The '76 SG Standard is a bargain.

 The best part about this particular SG is its weight at just a tick under 8 pounds.
 This makes the guitar a nice, lightweight easy player.